What is the Typical House Fire Insurance Payout?

 As a demonstration, your fire insurance should cover the costs of repairing or replacing items damaged or lost in a house fire.

 However, there are things to be concerned about here.
 Many insurance providers deploy an insurance adjuster to dispute your damage claims or assert that the house fire did not cause some damage.
 In such cases, it can become overwhelmingly complicated to navigate the process and ensure you get a fair settlement.
-This is why some homeowners may decide to sell a fire-damaged house instead of going through the arduous process of negotiation and restoration.
+This is why some homeowners may decide to sell a fire-damaged house ‘as is’ instead of going through the arduous process of negotiation and restoration.

 Insurance providers may even prolong the claim procedure to put you under more financial strain and compel you to accept any unjust settlement they are willing to provide.